irisida/swift-developer/README.md

 This repository is responsible for acting as a learning timeline or summary journal for my progress learning Swift & iOS Development.
 Documented in _latest first_, or _reverse chronological_ order.
 The materials are a mix of on-demand video courses with Udemy, Blog post examples, published books.

+### SwiftUI E-comm project Touchdown

+-[Touchdown ecommerce with SwiftUI](https://github.com/irisida/american-football-swiftUI) - e-comm shopfront using SwiftUI around the domain of American football.
+No active accounts, money exchange or functioning backend.
+The purpose is as a frintend prototpe and presents some complex views.

+### SwiftUI Africa promotional app iOS, iPadOS, MacOS

+-[Africa multiplatform app](https://github.com/irisida/africa-swiftUI) - A purely UI based based project therefore has no active backens.
+This dark mode apps has some complex view and is focused around the animals tyically found on a safar in Africa.

 ### SwiftUI Tinder clone

 - [Tinder clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Tinder dating app.
 Focuses on swipable features.
 Has some UIKit interop for some features but is 95% SwiftUI.
 Includes the use of a placeholder images service instead of using real people as the image samples.